This page contains affiliate links. Clicking the links cost you nothing. For more information, click here for my disclosure page.

 - Don’t expect to get approved for everything (I was denied to multiple lenders at first)

 - You can do a “soft” credit pull that does not affect your scores by just checking to see what your rates would be but not actually applying yet

 - Be patient, the process can take a while.
-You can find out how my LendKey review here.
+You can find out how I did it with LendKey here.

 Don’t forget to get my free printable organization checklist!
 Start getting a game plan together for your debt!

 Have you had experience refinancing your student loans?
 Have questions for me?
 Leave me a comment below!

 Subscribe to get a free printable for organizing your student loans delivered right to your inbox!